josylad/Job-Search/README.md

 # **SETUP/INSTALLATION.**
 ## Prerequisites

-To work with JOB SEEKER App you need to have some few prerequisites.
+To work with JOB FETCH App you need to have some few prerequisites.

 - Python3.6